 Orthodontic conditions that may require early interceptive treatment include:

 - Ankylosed teeth- primary tooth stops erupting and causes displacement of the permanent tooth

-While conventional orthodontics require only one comprehensive treatment (usually 12-30 months) after most of the permanent teeth have erupted, interceptive treatment occurs in stages.
+While conventional orthodontics requires only one comprehensive treatment (usually 12-30 months) after most of the permanent teeth have erupted, interceptive treatment occurs in stages.
 If it is decided that your child would benefit from interceptive treatment, Orthodontists recommend a two-phase approach, which encompasses tooth straightening and physical, facial changes.
 Phase I typically begins right away while most of the primary teeth are still present, generally between the ages of 7 and 10.
-Phase II happens later, and is determined by your child’s growth and corrective dental needs.
+Phase II happens later and is determined by your child’s growth and corrective dental needs.

 The basic goal of Phase I is to create a more favorable environment in which permanent teeth can erupt.
 Preventing problems before they occur is a key component of Phase I. Phase II treatment is typically much less complex when early intervention occurs.
 Because many poor bites result from the upper and lower jaws growing at different speeds, Phase I treatment may include altering jaw growth patterns.
 Early correction can help align the jaws and avoid the need for surgery.

 Phase I (Interceptive) Orthodontic Treatment

 - Correct harmful oral habits

 - Guide jawbone growth to correct alignment enabling teeth to come in straight